Comparisons

 Pros

-• Great for helping teams organize their work
+• Great for helping teams organize tasks and projects

 • Basic communication and collaboration features

-• Likely meets your project management needs for simpler cases
+• Likely meets your project needs for simpler cases

 • Easy to manage projects